-As an employer, you have a legal responsibility to protect workers and others from risk to their health and safety, including from the risks of COVID-19.
+As an employer, by law you must protect workers and others from risk to their health and safety.
+This include risks from COVID-19.

 Failure to carry out a suitable and sufficient risk assessment and put in place sufficient control measures to manage the risk may be considered a breach of health and safety law.

 Your risk assessment will help you decide whether you have done everything you need to.
-There are interactive tools available to support you from the Health and Safety Executive (HSE) has tools to support you.
+The Health and Safety Executive (HSE) has tools to support you.

-You should also consider the security implications of any decisions and control measures you intend to put in place, as any revisions could present new or altered security risks that may require mitigation.
+You should also consider the security implications of any decisions and control measures you intend to put in place.
+Any revisions could present new or altered security risks you may need to mitigate.

 How to raise a concern:

-- contact your trade union if you have one
+- your trade union if you have one

 Objective: To reduce risk to the lowest reasonably practicable level by taking preventative measures, in order of priority.

-Ensuring both workers and clients who feel unwell stay at home and do not attend the premises.
-By law, businesses may not require a self-isolating worker to come into work.
+Make sure that workers and clients who feel unwell stay at home and do not attend the premises.
+By law, businesses may not require a self-isolating worker to come to work.

-Businesses and workplaces should make every reasonable effort to ensure their workers can work safely.
-This includes consideration of reasonable adjustments for workers or customers with disabilities, including hidden disabilities that are not immediately obvious.
+Make every reasonable effort to ensure your workers can work safely.
+Consider reasonable adjustments for workers or customers with disabilities, including hidden disabilities that are not immediately obvious.
 Anyone who can work from home should do so.
-Anyone else who cannot work from home should go to their place of work, if COVID-secure guidelines are followed closely.
-When in the workplace, everyone should make every reasonable effort to comply with the social distancing guidelines set out by the government (2m, or 1m+ with risk mitigation where 2m is not viable).
+Anyone who cannot work from home should go to their place of work, if COVID-secure guidelines are followed closely.
+When in the workplace, everyone should make every reasonable effort to comply with the government’s social distancing guidelines.
+These are 2 metres or 1 metre+ with risk mitigation where 2 metres is not viable.

-Fresh air helps to dilute the virus in occupied spaces so provide adequate ventilation through doors, windows and vents, by mechanical ventilation using fans and ducts, or a combination of both.
+Fresh air helps to dilute the virus in occupied spaces.
+Provide adequate ventilation through doors, windows and vents, by mechanical ventilation using fans and ducts, or through a combination of both.

-– further increasing the frequency of hand washing and surface cleaning
+– increase the frequency of hand washing and surface cleaning even more

-– using a consistent pairing system, defined as fixing which workers work together, if workers have to be in close proximity (defined as being within arm’s-length of someone else for a sustained period of time)
+– use a consistent pairing system, fixing which workers work together, if workers have to be within arm’s-length of each other for a long period

-Clearly, when providing close contact services, it often may not be possible to maintain social distancing guidelines (2m, or 1m+ apart with risk mitigation).
-As a result, personal protective equipment in the form of a visor and a Type II face mask should be used to mitigate the risk.
+When providing close contact services it may not be possible to maintain social distancing guidelines (2m, or 1m+ apart with risk mitigation).
+So you should use PPE in the form of a visor or goggles and a Type II face mask to mitigate the risk.
 Further details on which can be found in section 6.

-Remind customers and staff to wear face coverings where they are required, for example, through use of signage or verbal reminders.
+Remind customers and staff to wear face coverings where they’re required.
+For example, through signage or verbal reminders.

-In your assessment you should have particular regard to whether the people doing the work are especially vulnerable to COVID-19.
+In your assessment you should consider whether the people doing the work are especially vulnerable to COVID-19.

 If your building has been unoccupied for a period during any lockdowns, consider legionella risk and HSE advice.

-The recommendations in the rest of this document are ones you must consider as you go through this process.
-You could also consider any advice that has been produced specifically for your sector, for example by trades associations.
+You should consider the recommendations in the rest of this document as you go through this process.
+You could also consider any advice that has been produced specifically for your sector, for example by trade associations or trades unions.